 What is Superior Edge?
 Other universities have leadership programs, but Northern Michigan University is the only university in the U.S. that packs community engagement, diversity awareness, leadership development and real-world experience into one life-changing program.
 Watch this video to find out more.

 How do I get started?
-After attending a one-hour orientation session, we will upload your information, and you will be free to log hours from that semester on as long as you are registered as NMU student.
+After you attend a one-hour orientation session, we will upload your information, and you will be free to log hours from that semester on as long as you are registered as NMU student.

 Do I have to complete an edge/100 hours in a semester?
 No, you have until you graduate from NMU.

 How long do I have to log my hours?
 Superior Edge participants have six months to log an activity.

 Am I allowed to log back hours?
 You are not allowed to log back hours.
 You can start logging hours once you attend a Superior Edge orientation.

 Can I count hours from the college I transferred from or from my high school?
 No, only the hours obtained while enrolled as an NMU student count.

 Can I be registered for more than one edge?
 Yes, you can work towards as many edges as you want once you have attended a Superior Edge orientation.